jvintorres/Data_Visualization_Project/README.md

 # Campylobacteriosis Prevalence in California

-Prevalence of **Campylobacteriosis** across California from 2001 to 2014 via a pre-accessed CDC dataset.
-The purpose is to analyze trends, highlight variability across county groupings, and communicate insights through clear visualizations.
+Prevalence of **Campylobacteriosis** across California from 2001 to 2014 using a pre-processed CDC dataset.
+The document can be found under "CDC Diabetes Health Indicators" from UC Irvine's Machine Learning Repository site.
+It was pre-processed (manipulated, filtered, augmented) from Burrows et. al. 2017 data for public use.
+The purpose of this project was twofold -

+1) to explore visual trends in Campylobacteriosis by grouping counties based on population size
+2) to examine the limitations of this pre-processed data for epidemiological analyses and conclusions

 ![Campylobacteriosis Prevalence and Confidence Intervals](Campy_Rates_Sub.png)